-Nowadays, scholars play undeniable and serious role in society.
-For instance, they facilitate our life by inventing technological things and progression in medicine.
-So, all members of scientific society are grateful to them.
-But, this will not diminish their responsibility for the result that they obtain.
-If these results contain misinformations, they can cause irreparable consequences.
-From my point of view, scholars should take the responsibility for the negative impacts of their discoveries, and I am agree with this.
+Nowadays, scholars play an undeniable and serious role in society.
+For instance, they facilitate our lives by inventing technological things and progress in medicine.
+Thus, all members of the scientific society are grateful to them.
+However, this will not diminish their responsibility for the result that they obtain.
+If these results contain misinformation, they can cause irreparable consequences.
+From my point of view, scholars should take the responsibility for the negative impacts of their discoveries.

-First off, the loss of responsibility, will actuate scholars to botch their researches.
+First off, the loss of responsibility will actuate scholars to botch their research.
 Actually, it provides a relief for scholars, so they think that there is no need to allocate remarkable attention to their work.
-For example, younger scientists like Master, and PHD students use various references like articles, thesis, and many other things for their proposal.
-If these references include wrong ideas, it will cause misleading and also waste much of other student’s time.
-I personally, had this distasteful experience during my Master research.
-Previous student, who worked on similar section, had ignored an important part of steel code’s commentary, so when I realized this, it took a long time from me to reform all my calculations from the beginning.
-The bad point is, this student had been graduate, and was not responsible for his mistake anymore.
+For example, younger scientists like Master’s, and PHD students use various references like articles, theses, and many other things for their proposal.
+If these references include wrong ideas, it will cause misleading and also waste much of other students’ time.
+I personally, had this distasteful experience during my Master’s research.
+The previous student, who had worked on the similar section, had ignored an important part of steel code’s commentary, so when I realized this, it took a long time for me to revise all my calculations from the beginning.
+The bad point is, this student had graduated and was not responsible for his mistake anymore.